Teaching Communities

 These groups will meet in person.

-Register on Fellowship Page
+Register On Program Page

 Generative Artificial Intelligence Group— This group will meet to discuss the implications of generative AI for teaching and learning, as well as to share resources and teaching ideas.
 In addition to exploring how to revise courses in response to generative AI, this in-person group will consider how and whether to integrate generative AI into student and/or instructor work.
 Open to instructors who teach a course that enrolls students in the School of Arts & Sciences or Hajim School of Engineering and Applied Sciences.